proddata/crate/docs/config/cluster.rst

   | *Default:*   ``2``
   | *Runtime:*  ``yes``

-  How many concurrent recoveries are allowed to happen on a node.
+  Defines how many concurrent recoveries are allowed on a node.

 .. _conf-routing-allocation-awareness: